 The Capital BikeShare

-The Capital Bikeshare program is a great way to get around the city on shorter trips.
-Utilizing a docking system that is completely self-service, users can pick up a bike whenever they want at a bunch of different location throughout the city.
-It costs $2 for a 30-minute ride or $8 for unlimited rides in 24hrs.
-You just have to keep the ride under 30 minutes.
-It is all done through an app on your phone, or credit card at a kiosk.
-A three-day pass is $17.
+The Capital Bikeshare program is a great way to get around Washington DC the city on shorter trips.
+Utilizing a docking system that is completely self-service, users can pick up a bike whenever they want at a bunch of different locations throughout the city.

-What if I want to bike for longer than 30 minutes?
+What if I want to bike for longer?

 Do I need a Helmet?